dsoftwareinc/wiwik/docs/features/oauth.md

 Users can be associated with spaces (become space members), and gain access to posts available only on these spaces.

-User can be associated with one or more team.
+Users can be associated with one or more team.

-User/Team access to post new posts can be managed via the admin views.
+User/Team access to create new posts can be managed via the admin views.

 User/Team access to edit/delete exiting posts (moderation) can be managed via the admin views, however, based on users' feedback, it is good to grant this